Rietmon/DamnScript/readme.md

 are executed or the thread enters a waiting state due to an asynchronous method call.
 The call will check if the operation is complete and resume the thread if it is.
 Each thread has 128 bytes allocated for its stack.

+### Registers
+The virtual machine has 4 registers used for storing data during script execution.
+Currently, their use is permitted only for loops (for), as this requires storing the indexer for an extended period.
+Registers are not part of `ScriptValue`; their size is fixed at 8 bytes.
+When a variable is loaded into a register, it will be taken from the stack, and when unloaded, it will be put back onto the stack.
+The registers operate independently of each other, and modifying one will not explicitly affect another.

 ### Stack
 For correct code execution, values and data must be saved during runtime.
 Each thread has its own stack, fixed at 128 bytes.
 Stack overflow triggers an exception.
 The stack stores local data and passes arguments to C# methods.